• Skip to primary navigation

 • R mean resistance it show how much resistor resist current as it is in ohms Ω.

-• V is voltage across the part and is measured in volts V
+• V shows the voltage across the part and we measure it in volts (V).

 • I is current going through part in amps A.